We can overcomplicate things when trying to compose a great photo. So today we’re looking at simplicity in photography composition, specifically:

 We can consider color in two ways when aiming for simplicity in photography composition:

-- As a choice between a color image or a black and white image.
+• Color can be a choice between a color image or a black and white image.
 Sometimes removing all color also removes distractions and the image becomes more focused on form and light.

 Alternatively, use complementary colors to create interesting photos.
 These are colors that are opposite each other on the color wheel, such as

-- Orange and blue
+• Orange and blue

-- Purple and yellow
+• Purple and yellow

-- Red and green
+• Red and green

-Above is a holiday snapshot, but also, by including my fella in the photo, it shows the size of the quiver tree.
 Below is a more eye catching photo of the same tree.
 I excluded surrounding distractions by standing below the tree and using the blue sky as a simple background.
-Plus blue complements orange.
+Plus, blue complements orange for eye catching composition in photos.

 5. Lighting for simplicity in photography composition

-Light is the basis of all photos, therefore lighting is also a big decision when it comes to composition.
+Light is the basis of all photos, therefore lighting is also a big decision when it comes to photography composition.

 Directional light for simplicity in composition